maldoinc/wireup/docs/pages/interfaces.md

 that's marked as abstract within the container.

 The following code registers `Engine` as an interface.
 This implies that `Engine` can't be directly injected.
-Instead a service which will implement the interface must be present and also be registered in the container.
+Instead, a service that implements the interface must be present and also be registered in the container.

 ```python
 @container.abstract